-Prior Authorization may be required for certain items.
-Contact Member Services for more information.
+Member Services for more information.

-Your cost-sharing for Medicare oxygen equipment coverage is 0% coinsurance, every month.
+Your cost-sharing for Medicare oxygen equipment coverage is 20% coinsurance, every month.

 Your cost-sharing will not change after being enrolled for 36 months.

-If prior to enrolling in BlueMedicare Premier (HMO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in BlueMedicare Premier (HMO) is 0% coinsurance, every month.
+If prior to enrolling in BlueMedicare Select (PPO) you had made 36 months of rental payment for oxygen equipment coverage, your cost-sharing in BlueMedicare Select (PPO) is 20% coinsurance, every month.

-0% coinsurance for plan-approved, Medicare-covered durable medical equipment.

-20% coinsurance for all plan approved, Medicare-covered motorized wheelchairs and electric scooters.

-20% coinsurance for drugs administered through use of a covered DME pump.
+- 20% coinsurance for plan-approved, Medicare-covered durable medical equipment. - 20% coinsurance for all plan approved, Medicare-covered motorized wheelchairs and electric scooters. - 20% coinsurance for drugs administered through use of a covered DME pump. - 0% coinsurance for standard raised toilet seat and/or standard tub seat

-20% coinsurance for Medicare-covered prosthetic
+Covered Service What you pay

-Covered Service Durable medical equipment (DME) and related supplies (continued) cost share for these syringes is based on the approved tier placement on the drug list (Formulary) for the plan year.
-(NOTE: Prior authorization may be required for certain items.
-Contact Member Services for more
+Durable medical equipment (DME) and related supplies (continued)

+cost-share for these syringes is based on the approved tier placement on the drug list (Formulary) for the plan year.
+20% coinsurance for Medicare-covered prosthetic devices, supplies related to prosthetic devices, and orthotics (NOTE: Prior authorization may be required for certain items, in-network only.
+Contact Member Services for more information).

+Out-of-Network

+50% of the total cost after you

+reach your \$1,500

+out-of-network deductible.